Comparing Fixed-Rate vs. Adjustable-Rate Mortgages

 Tax advantages - It's easy to get discouraged in the early years of your amortization schedule.
 After all, who enjoys seeing their hard-earned money going primarily toward interest?
 At least you can deduct that mortgage interest from your taxes in the spring.

 Predictable - Whether you choose a 15- or 30-year mortgage, you're probably going to spend a sizable chunk of your working years paying it off.
-Your budget might change throughout the years, but your monthly payment won't with a fixed-rate home loan.
+Your budget might change throughout the years, but your monthly payment won't be with a fixed-rate home loan.
 That predictability can't be overstated in an ever-changing world.

 Higher interest rates - Yes, the rate on a fixed-rate mortgage is typically higher than an ARM rate.
 But it would be best if you never decided on a home loan by the rate alone.
 You can take steps to improve your interest rate, such as lowering your debt-to-income ratio (DTI) and raising your credit score.